Buddleja davidii

 Prevention

-- Be PlantWise and use the Grow Me Instead resource to not plant or buy butterfly bush.
+- Be PlantWise and use the Grow Me Instead resource to avoid planting or buying butterfly bush.

 - Remove flowerheads in the fall before seed dispersal.